aflueckiger/KED2021/exercises/exercise_2/KED2020_exercise_2.md

 In the first task, you have extracted relevant metadata.
 Thus, these parts can be removed from the document to keep only the actual content of the newspaper articles.

-Use the same patterns that you have written in the first task.
+Use the same patterns[^spec] that you have written in the first task.
 Pipe multiple `sed` commands to remove the pieces in one go and save the final, cleaned output as a new file.
 Your command should have the same structure as below:

 ```bash
 # replace the pattern with an empty sequence to remove it